zkhan011/Moodle-2.6-Forum-Post-Approval/README.txt

 was required of files outside of root/mod/forum.

-In the current development the approval process works as part of the "Standard forum for general use" forum type.
-All other types are not working with this modification.
+In the current development the approval process works for all but 'A single, simple discussion.'
 This will be fixed as time permits.

 As of 3 June 2014 the files affected are: mod/forum/approval.php - New